Radiation treatment for small cell lung cancer

 - Loss of appetite and weight loss

 Radiation can affect the blood-forming cells in the bone marrow.
-This can lead to low blood counts.
-This can lead to:
+This can cause low blood cell counts, which can lead to: